avermediachiwenlin/CreatorCentralSDKV2/EventsSent.md

 | event | getWidgetSettings. |
 | context | A value to identify the instance's widget or Property View.
 This value is received by the Property View as a parameter of the connectCreatorCentral function. |

-The package or property view will receive a **didReceiveWidgetSettings** containing the settings for this widget:
+The package or property view will receive an event ```didReceiveWidgetSettings``` containing the settings for this widget:
 ``` json
 var json = {
     "widget": "com.avermedia.example.widget1",